Glycolic acid serum is readily becoming the most cult-favorite acid that is secretly transformative in skincare routines around the world.

 Vitamin C

-When alternated (not layered) with glycolic acid, it boosts brightness and helps fade dark spots faster.
+When used alternately (not as a layer) with glycolic acid, it offers brighter skin and helps to lighten dark spots quicker.

 Best Glycolic Acid Serum Recommendations